 Some states are very clear about what driver actions they consider to be reckless, including driving above a certain speed or passing an emergency vehicle.
-In most states, however, reckless driving refers more to the mental state of a driver who shows a wanton disregard for the rules of the road and exhibits behavior that endangers other drivers.
+In most states, however, reckless driving refers more to the mental state of a driver who shows a wanton disregard for the rules of the road and exhibits behavior that endangers other drivers, often resulting in a car accident.
 This leaves the charge of reckless driving up to the discretion of the responding officer.
 In both Kansas and Missouri, reckless driving statutes are fairly vague.

 The Reckless Driving Statute in Kansas